Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Enable useful rewards for teammates.
 			// 4th number = Enable useful rewards for assistant killers.
 			"Useful Rewards"			"0,0,0,0"

+			// Change voice pitch as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 3
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 255 (Highest)
+			// --
+			// 1st number = Voice pitch for killers.
+			// 2nd number = Voice pitch for assistants.
+			// 3rd number = Voice pitch for teammates.
+			// 4th number = Voice pitch for assistant killers.
+			"Voice Pitch Reward"			"0,0,0,0"

 			// These are the RGBA values of the recipients' body color visual.
 			// Note: Any value less than "0" will output a random color.